Intersection Cohomology. Simplicial Blow-up and Rational Homotopy: Perverse local systems on filtered face sets

-\begin{definition} Let $F$ be a universal system defined on $\pmb\Delta$ and $\ob{K}$ be a filtered face set.
-The perverse local system, $\tF$, described above, is called the \emph{blow-up} of $F$ over $\ob{K}$. \end{definition}
+\begin{definition} Let $F$ be a universal system and $\ob{K}$ be a filtered face set.
+The strict perverse local system, $\tF$, described above, is called the \emph{blow-up} of $F$ over $\ob{K}$. \end{definition}

-Let $\ob{K}$ be a \ffs.
-To any such $\tF$ and any loose perversity $\ov{q}$, we associate the complex $\tF_{\ov{q}}(\ob{K})$ and its cohomology $H^*_{\ov{q}}(\ob{K},\tF)$ as in \defref{def:localsystemadmissible}.
-Observe that the value $\ov{q}(0)$ does not matter because there is no perverse condition on the regular part.

-\exemref{exam:universalfiltered} and \defref{def:blowup} are easily adaptated to universal systems of DGA's.
-The algebra of Sullivan's polynomial forms and the face cochain algebra of Examples \ref{exam:sullivanforms} and \ref{exam:simplicialcochain} give the main examples of blow-up's used in this work, denoted respectively by $ \widetilde{A}_{PL}$ and $\tC^*$, the cochain complexes of intersection being denoted by $ \widetilde{A}_{PL,\ov{q}}$ and $\tC^*_{\ov{q}}$.
-The differential forms corresponding to $\ov{q}=\ov{0}$ are the forms introduced by Verona in \cite{MR771120}.
+\begin{example} The algebra of Sullivan's polynomial forms and the cochain algebra of Examples \ref{exam:sullivanforms} and \ref{exam:simplicialcochain} give the main examples of blow-ups used in this work, denoted respectively by $ \widetilde{A}_{PL}$ and $\tC^*$.
+The cochain complexes of $\ov{q}$-intersection are denoted by $ \widetilde{A}_{PL,\ov{q}}$ and $\tC^*_{\ov{q}}$.
+The differential forms corresponding to $\ov{q}=\ov{0}$ are the forms introduced by A.~Verona in \cite{MR771120}. \begin{definition} Let $R$ be a commutative ring and $\ob{K}$ be a \ffs.
+The complex $\tC^*(\ob{K})$ over $R$ is called the \emph{Thom-Whitney complex} with coefficients in $R$.
+If $\ov{q}$ is a loose perversity, the homology of $\tC^*_{\ov{q}}(\ob{K})$ is denoted $H^*_{\TW,\ov{q}}(\ob{K};R)$, and called the \emph{Thom-Whitney cohomology} (henceforth TW-cohomology) of $\ob{K}$ with coefficients in $R$. {Thom-Whitney|see{TW}} \end{definition} We compare it with the Goresky-MacPherson cohomology in \secref{sec:chaincochain}. \end{example}